jpillora/chisel/README.md

   <server> is the URL to the chisel server.

-  <remote>s are remote connections tunnelled through the server, each of
+  <remote>s are remote connections tunneled through the server, each of
   which come in the form:

     <local-host>:<local-port>:<remote-host>:<remote-port>